5 Tips For Single Women Buying a Car

 5. Be Mechanically Aware

 If you’re buying new, there’s little to worry about.
 You’ll get, at minimum, the new car warranty.
 But if you’re buying a re-sale vehicle from either a dealer or private party, some mechanical knowledge is essential.
 If you don’t have it, as most of us don’t, ask for an independent inspection before you make a deal.
 Alternatively, bring someone with you who has a decent understanding of auto mechanics.
+You may not know whether the 4×4 wheels are in good shape or if the engine is about to give out.
 And it’s always wise to get a background check on the target vehicle, such as those offered CarFax in the U.S. or at https://www.carveto.co.uk/mot-check/checklist/ in the U.K.

 A second facet to this is your trade-in.
 Some dealers may try to claim your car needs repairs and use that as justification for a very low value.
 If you know your car is a POS, that’s fine.
 But if it’s just time for a new ride, be able to challenge dealer claims of needed repairs.